oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 **Position**: bits 5 and 6 of the PUBLISH Flags.

 This field is set to "0b00" for QoS 0.
-For a detailed description of the various Quality Of Service levels refer to [4.3](#quality-of-service-levels-and-protocol-flows).
+For a detailed description of the various Quality Of Service levels refer to [4.3 "Quality of Service levels and protocol flows"](#quality-of-service-levels-and-protocol-flows).

 ##### 3.6.2.2.3 Retain <a id='pwq0---retain'></a>

 **Position**: bit 4 of the PUBLISH Flags.

 This flag signifies whether the message is published as a retained message or not.
-See [4.13](#retained-messages) for more information about Retained Messages.
+See [4.13 "Retained Messages"](#retained-messages) for more information about Retained Messages.

 #### 3.6.2.3 Topic Alias or Topic Name Length <a id='ppwq0---topic-alias-or-topic-name-length'></a>